 » We accept dogs from local animal control agencies, animal welfare organizations, and certain owner surrenders, thereby reducing shelter operational stress and overcrowding.

 » All dogs in our care are treated as though they are already in their forever home, with food and medication tailored to their individual needs, and extensive socialization from staff and volunteers in an open, stress-free environment that keeps them happy, healthy, and adoptable.

 » We help ensure successful placements and reduce returns by matching dogs with highly compatible people and families.

 » All dogs receive mandatory sterilization, up-to-date vaccinations, and an identification microchip.

 We provide counseling and placement services to potential adopters, assisting them in selecting a breed or blend whose characteristics are a suitable match for their home and lifestyle, and helping them to locate an adoptable pet through our referral network.

-To support the community, we offer public education courses taught by volunteers and advocates to encourage humane pet care and responsible pet ownership, and we support sterilization programs to reduce pet overpopulation.
+To support the community, we hold onsite and offsite events where we promote humane pet care and responsible pet ownership, and we support sterilization programs to reduce pet overpopulation.

 » April Josephson, Esq., President

 » Kathy Oda, Secretary